 For those looking to go out on their own, Niki suggests making it a company-wide effort: “If you don’t have a programme – establish one.
 Start small, work up to bigger things and involve everyone.
 People naturally support what they help to build and feel a sense of ownership for.”

-With the potential to not only enhance your bottom line but encourage staff retention and attraction, corporate social responsibility should be top of the list for businesses moving forward.
+With the potential to not only enhance your bottom line but encourage staff retention and attraction, encouraging employee involvement in corporate social responsibility should be top of the list for businesses moving forward.
 With millennials set to make up 50% of the global workforce by 2020, those who ignore it will be left behind.

 Find out more about Heart of the City at theheartofthecity.com or Office Space in Town at www.officespaceintown.com.